ClaraMarPe/T.rot_A.mac_transcriptome/README.md

 # Metatranscriptome processing pipeline for _T. rotula_ and _A. macleodii_ co-culture experiments
-This repository contains a set of scripts used to process RNA-seq reads from co-culture experiments between _Thalassiosira rotula_ (strain) and _Alteromonas macleodii_ (strain).
+This repository contains a set of scripts used to process RNA-seq reads from co-culture experiments between _Thalassiosira rotula_ CCMP3096 and _Alteromonas macleodii_ ATCC 27126.
 The pipeline spans from raw reads to rRNA removal, mapping to reference genomes (or de novo assembled transcriptomes), and preparation for downstream analyses.<br>
 This repository accompanies the manuscript:<br>
 "_Alteromonas macleodii_ induces protoplast withdrawal from the silica cell wall and necrotic cell death to feed on the oceanic _Thalassiosira rotula diatom_"<br>
 **Authors:** Isobel Short, Clara Martínez-Pérez, Roman Stocker, Uria Alcolombri